While these rules of firearms safety are important, they are far more than words we want to memorize so it is important to discuss why they exist.

 This could be property like a vehicle, an animal on a ranch, or another person.
 This requires that we be aware at all times of where the gun is pointing.
 If you need to turn to talk to someone and can maintain a safe muzzle direction, great!
-If that is something that needs practice, then whenever you are not actively aware and thinking about the direction of the muzzle, put the firearm down or holster it.
+If that is something that needs practice, then whenever you are not actively aware and thinking about the muzzle's direction, put the firearm down or holster it.

 Until the sighting system of the firearm is oriented on or over what your eyes are looking at - what you have determined you are going to shoot - your finger should be off of the trigger and above the trigger guard.
 Not on the trigger but resting on the trigger guard can just as easily result in a negligent discharge.

 To explain, think about the last time you were startled or lost your balance.
 Maybe you clenched your hands?
 That would be a natural response that many have.
 Now imagine your finger was resting on the trigger guard when that happens.
 Negligent discharge waiting to happen.
-So, keep that finger clear of the trigger guard and off the trigger until you have made the decision to shoot.
+So, keep that finger clear of the trigger guard and off the trigger until you have decided to shoot.

 When a bullet leaves the barrel of a firearm it is traveling at exceptional speed.
 This speed means that round can travel for rather incredible distances at the right angle.
-Even the lowly 22LR can reach distances of a mile and further as some of the extreme long-range competitors have demonstrated.
+Even the lowly 22LR can reach distances of a mile and further as extreme long-range shooters have demonstrated.
 As a result, understand what is behind your target and make sure the round will be stopped by something like a dirt or sand berm.